revaturelabs/interviewquestions/Python/Python-Classes and Objects/Iterators.md

 ---
 8. What is the use of next() in python?

-- a) It is used to initialize an object.
+a) It is used to initialize an object.
-- b) It is used to give next element from the iteration through iterator.
+b) It is used to give next element from the iteration through iterator.
-- c) It is used to return an iterator.
+c) It is used to return an iterator.
-- d) It is used to throw StopIteration exception.
+d) It is used to throw StopIteration exception.
 <details><summary> <b>Show Answer</b> </summary>

-Option b) is correct
+> Option b)
 <details><summary> <b>Explanation</b> </summary>

 > next() method, in python, returns the next element from iterator.